harshils1/SleepCare/README.md

 # Problems/Challenges Faced and What I Learned:

 This was actually a really fun project to take on.
+I learned a lot about low-level development (building a physical weather station, programming in Arduino, and using a API).
+The greatest challenge was to actually build the hardware.
+I often had to read documentation for circuit related topics.

 # What's next?: